DuongTyler/image_search/README.md

-# image_search
+# Natural Language Image Search
-image search using a vector database
+search your images in natural language with a vector database!